• Study level

 CH V FLUID STATICS

-• Scalar field of pressures
+• Scalar pressure field

 • Fundamental equation of fluid statics